One Flight Down (Grey's Anatomy): Reviews

 The episode received mostly positive reviews from critics.
-The reactions of Owen, Meredith and Arizona to the plane crash were praised but critics disliked the developments in the relationship of Owen Hunt and Amelia Shepherd.
-TvEquals wrote, "Overall, “One Flight Down” was a solid episode – not my favorite, but pretty entertaining.
+The reactions of Owen, Meredith and Arizona to the plane crash were praised, but critics disliked the developments in the relationship of Owen Hunt and Amelia Shepherd.
+TV Equals wrote, "Overall, “One Flight Down” was a solid episode – not my favorite, but pretty entertaining.
 Owen and Meredith dealing with their respective guilt and PTSD, along with Maggie learning about the crash and Lexie, were the strongest parts of the episode."

 also praising Kevin McKidd, "Owen opening up about his guilt about being responsible for signing off on the plane that crashed was my favorite aspect of revisiting the fatal events from a few seasons ago.
 Kevin McKidd was so great in that scene."

-Entertainment Weekly praised Owen's character saying, "Owen’s not—his guilt is irrational, but it’s real.
+Entertainment Weekly praised Owen's character, saying, "Owen’s not—his guilt is irrational, but it’s real.
 And to see that, something that so many people struggle with in real life, on TV is both comforting and powerful."
-Criticizing the development of Owen-Amelia relationship the site wrote, "Owen and Amelia’s relationship is far from easy and slowly descending into farce.
-It almost seems too complicated to keep going and this is Owen’s modus operendi in cutting it dead.
-This is a very confused coupling and in danger of losing fans even before it’s really got started. " Also criticizing their relationship Ashley Bissette of Tv Fanatic wrote, "Amelia and Owen are making me want to bang my head against a wall.
+Criticizing the development of the Owen-Amelia relationship, the site wrote, "Owen and Amelia’s relationship is far from easy and slowly descending into farce.
+It almost seems too complicated to keep going, and this is Owen’s modus operendi in cutting it dead.
+This is a very confused coupling and is in danger of losing fans even before it’s got started. " Also criticizing their relationship, Ashley Bissette of TV Fanatic wrote, "Amelia and Owen are making me want to bang my head against a wall.
 I initially loved the idea of these two being together, but now they are just infuriating."

 Zap2it noted Patrick Dempsey's absence, "Just as fans were used to having him back after his sojourn to D.C. and declaring that he loves Meredith (Ellen Pompeo) and his family more than changing the world, Derek Shepherd has gone missing."
 The episode also focused on Kelly McCreary's character learning about Lexie Grey (Meredith's sister)) and the story-arc was praised, Tv Equals wrote, "I had completely forgotten that during the midst of all of this sisterly bonding, Maggie knew nothing about Lexie.
 Watching Meredith and Maggie learn more about each other is absolutely one of my favorite things about this season."